Back to Blog

 What Are Pre-Tax Deductions?

-Pre-tax deductions are amounts subtracted from your gross pay before calculating taxes.
-This means that your taxable income is reduced, lowering the amount of federal income tax, Social Security, and Medicare taxes withheld from your paycheck.
+Pre-tax deductions are amounts subtracted from your gross pay before taxes are calculated.
+This crucial distinction means that your taxable income is reduced, lowering the amount of federal income tax, Social Security, and Medicare taxes withheld from your paycheck.
+This reduction in taxable income translates directly into tax savings.
 Common pre-tax deductions include:

 How Pre-Tax Deductions Affect Your Paycheck